opf/helm-charts/charts/openproject/README.md

 ```

 To add the actual content, you can simply add `stringData:` to the end of it and save it.
+Alternatively you can create the secret in one line as well via the `--from-literal` option.

+**Secret keys**

 The keys which are looked up inside the secret data can be changed from their defaults in the values as well.
 This is the same in all cases where next to `existingSecret` you can also set `secretKeys`.